Guide to North Stradbroke Island

 Stay and snap the wildlife

 Straddie is packed with accommodation options ranging from campsites to hotels and resorts.
-At Cylinder Beach, the Stradbroke Island Beach Hotel and Spa Resort, formerly the Straddie Pub until a head-to-toe makeover in 2006, offers hotel rooms and apartments for those who prefer to self cater.
+At Cylinder Beach, the Stradbroke Island Beach Hotel and Spa Resort offers hotel rooms and apartments for those who prefer to self cater.
 Nearby, The Islander Holiday Resort offers apartments, along with the chance to spy Straddie’s resident kangaroos, koalas and kookaburras.
+For a little nature combined with luxury, consider the glamping tents with Minjerribah Camping.